Useott/s2a-mods/README.md

-# s2a-mods
+[ENG] Hello there!
+This repository contains all of the Sonic 2 Absolute mods I have publicly released.
+This is also where backup download links in my GameBanana pages redirect to.

-[ENG] Every Sonic 2 Absolute mod I uploaded to the web.
-[PT-BR] Todos os mods do Sonic 2 Absolute que enviei para a web.
+[PT-BR] Olá!
+Esse repositório contém todos os mods públicos que criei para o Sonic 2 Absolute.
+Esse lugar também é onde os links de backup de download nas minhas páginas do GameBanana redirecionam.